mokeyballs/github.io/_posts/2025-10-30-logseq-to-blog-launch.md

 ## 🧩 Summary
-Today, I decided to take my Logseq journals one step further — turning them into a public, web-readable blog hosted entirely on GitHub Pages.
-The goal: simplicity, zero external dependencies, and complete control over what gets published.
+Today, I decided to take my Logseq journals one step further, turning them into a public, web-readable blog hosted entirely on GitHub Pages ...the goal: simplicity, zero external dependencies, and complete control over what gets published.

 ## 🔧 Work Completed
 - Created a new GitHub repo for public notes.